-The wetness in her eyes wouldn't stop coming out, a small yet steady stream that her hands kept clearing away.
+The water in her eyes wouldn't stop coming out.
+It formed a small yet steady stream that her hands kept clearing away.

-Throughout her entire life, Kaede almost never lost control of her emotions.
+Throughout her entire life, Kaede almost never lost control of her emotions this way.
 Yet this was already her second time since coming to Hyperion.

 Perhaps shedding a few more tears were the least of her self-adapting changes since arriving in this new world.

-Thinking back, Kaede had never felt more glad that she picked his side, never so assured that she made the right decision when she joined the assassination scheme against him for his protection.
+Thinking back, Kaede had never felt more glad that she picked his side.
+She had never ever more assured that she made the right decision when she joined the assassination scheme against him for his protection.
 Yet she couldn't help but feel a pang of guilt over her brief indecision.
 Even back then, when she chose whether or not to partake in his murder, he had already started his work to help her feel at ease.

 I could have done so much wrong...

 Wordlessly, Pascal stood up from his chair, walked over to the bed, and wrapped both of his arms around her thin shoulders.

 She could feel his protective warmth as he pulled her into his firm chest.

 "The hugs are free."
 He said in that odd joking tone of his.